 Debt piles up due to loss of employment, illness and other life events.
 Outrageous interest rates, charges and fees are enough.
-But, over aggressive debt collectors top it off.
+But, over aggressive bill collectors top it off.
 Rude tactics at all hours violate the law.

 Abusive Debt Collection

-The Fair Debt Collection Practices Act also requires debt collectors to stop calling if you tell them you want no further contact.
+The Fair Debt Collection Practices Act requires debt collectors to stop calling if you tell them you want no further contact.
 If you notify the collector that you are represented by an attorney and give the lawyer’s name and address, the collector then violates federal law by ever contacting you and not the lawyer.
 Of course, your attorney has a duty to reasonably communicate.

 Within five days of a collection agency’s first communication with you, often an annoying telephone call, they must send you written notice.
-The notice must include information such as the amount owed, the name of the original creditor, and your right to dispute debt’s validity.
+The notice must include information including the amount owed, the name of the original creditor, and your right to dispute debt’s validity.
 If you do not dispute within 30 days, they’ll tell you they will consider it valid.
 If you do dispute, they must send you verification.

 Debt Collectors Fined for Violations